thibmonsel/GPUSandbox/README.md

 - Reduced warp divergence is present in our problem

 **TakeAways** : We changed the parallel reduction implementation by leverage different thread indexing to reduce warp divergence.

+# Day 12

+### File `parallelReduce3.cu`

+**Summary** : Third example of the parallel reduction operator in CUDA.

+**Concepts used** :
+- Implemented Interleaved based parallel reduction method
+- Same amount of warp divergence as in `day11`.

+**TakeAways** : This method is more optimal due to the better memory management with coalescing memory banks.
+Compared to day12 we saw a 2x improvement.